ubc-library-rc/intro-static-webpages/create-github-repository.md

 2
 {: .label .label-step}
-Go to Settings > Options.
 Scroll down to the GitHub Pages section.
 {: .step}

 3